bruvellu/cephalic-furrow/3-text/furrow.md

 Since our experiments indicate that the germ band is compressing the head--trunk tissues, we asked whether the extension of the germ band can influence the depth of the cephalic furrow.
 To test *in vivo* whether the presence of the germ band impacts the formation of the cephalic furrow, we blocked the germ band extension by cauterization in wildtype embryos.
-The cephalic furrow forms normally in cauterized embryos indicating that the germ band extension is not required for its formation ({@fig:experiments}e,f).
+The cephalic furrow forms normally in cauterized embryos indicating that the germ band extension is not required for its formation ({@fig:experiments}e,f,j (right)).
 We measured the maximum depth of the cephalic furrow between cauterized and non-cauterized embryos, and found it is only 15% shallower after cauterization ({@fig:experiments}h).
 These experiments corroborate the view that cephalic furrow initiation is autonomous and independent of other morphogenetic movements of gastrulation, such as the germ band extension which only has a mild influence on the final depth of the invagination.